 Bedford Assault Lawyer

-The legal team at the Fulgham Law Firm is made up of five former prosecutors who know their way around criminal cases and come together to ensure that every assault case is reviewed in relation to our collective knowledge and imposing experience.
-The goal is to have your case dismissed and expunged, and we’ll leave no stone unturned in our efforts to accomplish this.
+The legal team at the Fulgham Law Firm is made up of five former prosecutors who know their way around criminal cases in Bedford.
+Our attorneys collaborate to ensure that we use our collective knowledge and extensive experience when reviewing every assault case.
+The goal is to have your case dismissed and expunged, and we'll work diligently in our efforts to accomplish this.

 While assault charges are generally brought as misdemeanors, this is by no means always the case.
 Examples of assault charges that are felonies include: